cardano-foundation/CIPs/CIP-????/README.md

 ### #1: Unknown software vulnerability affecting governance is discovered.

 Recommendation: The person discovering the vulnerability should document the circumstances and details in which the vulnerability is present and how to reproduce the vulnerability.
-Then report the vulnerability in a conficential manner using a secure method to the developer team with the resources to correct the vulnerability.
+Then report the vulnerability in a confidential manner using a secure method to the developer team with the resources to correct the vulnerability.

-### #2: Emergency group to support the disaster recover plan.
+### #2: Emergency group to support the disaster recovery plan.
   -attacks on persons if known
   -we don’t want attackers know who that group is?